About Funding Circle

 The Final Word: Funding Circle Seems Solid

-While we can’t vouch for Funding Circle based on personal experience, we do believe, based on our research of this company and others like it, low fees and term loans make Funding Circle a solid choice for funding.
+It's low fees and term loans make Funding Circle a solid choice for funding.

 If you are unsure about the company, we suggest filling out applications for multiple lenders.
 Getting a variety of quotes helps gauge interest rates and see which companies offer the best terms.